Do You Need an Editor?

 Most Popular with Authors

-As most of the authors I work with are independent self-publishers, my regular edit is a combination of content editing and proofreading.
-This involves not only the typical spelling, grammar, and punctuation checks that you would expect, but I will also highlight any areas of your story that need attention; discrepancies in continuity, lack of clarity, etc.
+As most of the authors I work with are independent self-publishers, my regular and most popular edit is a combined edit consisting of copy edit, line edit, and proofreading.
+This involves not only the typical spelling, grammar, and punctuation checks that you would expect, but I will also highlight any areas of your story that need attention: sentence structure, discrepancies in continuity, lack of clarity, etc.

 Before you think to yourself – this is a lot of money – it’s really not!
 Editing takes time, skill, attention to detail, and concentration.
 Would you like your reviews to be about your story or the number of errors found by the readers, such as the examples below (copied from Amazon)?